 Stand up paddleboard racing is the most competitive side of paddleboarding and is increasing in popularity.
 Paddleboarding races are held locally and in cities around the world.
 You don’t need to be a pro to compete and have fun in a race.
 Although racing paddleboards requires a degree of athleticism, there are various levels you can start out with.
 The distance in the racing course is designed for beginner to advanced paddlers.
 Beginners usually compete in a three-mile course or shorter.
 Advance paddlers can compete in races longer than 10 miles!

 The sport of paddle boarding is all about determination, and anyone can learn how to stand-up paddle.
 However, being able to go the distance will take time to increase your stamina and endurance.
-Start training safely by brining a communication device with you when paddling.
-Also, consider using an application to track your miles and time.
-It might seem silly, but always stretch before a long paddle to prevent injury.
-Paddling for speed and distance requires physical strain and persistence to go faster and farther each time out on the water.
+Paddling for speed and distance requires persistence to go faster and farther each training session.

 - Consider using an app to track your miles and time